Hailey Kinsel: 2021 season

 In March, Kinsel competed at the American Rodeo another year.
 She won for the third time and took home $100,000 in prize money.
-Since no qualifier won their event, there were no competitors to win the $1 million bonus this year; thus, it will carry over to the next year.
+Since no qualifier won their event, there were no competitors to win the $1 million bonus this year; thus, it carried over to the next year.
 In June, Kinsel competed at the Reno Rodeo, winning the reserve barrel racing championship and running the fastest time of the 2021 rodeo.

-In July Kinsel competed in the Fourth of July rodeos, a time of year known as "Cowboy Christmas" because of the large amount of prize money available to contestants.
+In July, Kinsel competed in the Fourth of July rodeos, a time of year known as "Cowboy Christmas" because of the large amount of prize money available to contestants.
 Kinsel's largest check was $8,099 from the Cody Stampede in Wyoming where she and Sister placed second with a 17.05 second time.
 They won the Livingston Roundup Rodeo in Montana with a time of 17.09 seconds for $7,200.
-She also came in second in St. Paul, Oregon with a time of 17.51 seconds, for $6,705.
+She also came in second in St. Paul, Oregon, with a time of 17.51 seconds, for $6,705.
 After that, she gave Sister a break while she rode TJ in West Jordan, Utah, earning a check of $234.
 She also competed in Oakley, Utah, the only rodeo where she didn't place.
 Her total earnings during Cowboy Christmas were $22,238, making her the highest money earner for the event and, placing her back at the No. 2 spot in the World Standings as of July, 2021.

 The 125th Cheyenne Frontier Days took place from July 23 to August 1 this year.
 The event is back after a hiatus last year due to COVID-19.
 It always takes place at Cheyenne Frontier Days Arena in Cheyenne, Wyoming.
 This longtime rodeo is referred to as "the Daddy of "Em All" by those who know.
 It bills itself as the world's largest, best, and most authentic rodeo.
 It boasts attendance of more than 250,000, and the rodeo includes all of the major events plus more.